Quasi-isometry invariants of weakly special square complexes: Introduction

 \begin{thmx} Let $\Lambda$ be a triangle-free graph.
 Then $I(X(\Lambda))$ is a quasi-tree.
 In particular, $A(\Lambda)$ is weakly hyperbolic relative to $\{A(\Lambda')\ |\ \Lambda'\in \mathcal{J}(\Lambda)\}$. \end{thmx}

-A \textit{cactus} is a graph in which any two cycles have at most one vertex in common and a cactus will be said to be \textit{special} if any two cycles do not have a common vertex.
-In the case of pure graph 2-braid groups $PB_2(\Gamma)$ associated to simplicial graphs $\Gamma$, every standard product subcomplex of $D_2(\Gamma)$ can be represented by the product of disjoint two subgraphs of $\Gamma$.
-If $\Gamma$ is additionally a special cactus, then every standard product subcomplex of $D_2(\Gamma)$ can be represented by the product of two disjoint subcollections of the collection of all the cycles in $\Gamma$.
+In the case of pure 2-braid groups over simplicial graphs $\Gamma$, every standard product subcomplex of $D_2(\Gamma)$ can be represented by the product of disjoint two subgraphs of $\Gamma$.
+A \textit{cactus} is a graph in which any two cycles have at most one vertex in common; if any two cycles do not intersect and each cycle $a$ intersects the closure of the complement of $a$, viewed as topological spaces, at a single vertex, then the cactus will be said to be \textit{simplest}.
+If $\Gamma$ is a simplest cactus, then every standard product subcomplex of $D_2(\Gamma)$ can be represented by the product of two disjoint subcollections of the collection of all cycles in $\Gamma$.
 Let us see an example.